synsense/sinabs/docs/api/activation/activation.rst

 spiking activation
 ------------------

-The main object to pass to a spiking layer is an ActivationFunction, which combines spike generation, reset mechanism and surrogate gradient function.
+Spiking layers can choose any combination of spike generation, reset mechanism and surrogate gradient function.

 .. toctree::
    :maxdepth: 1